-Coined after the Bisaya word “saad” which means promise, the SAAD is a breakthrough of DA then-Secretary Emmanuel F. Piñol as part of the thrust of President Rodrigo Duterte to increase food production and reduce poverty in the Philippines.
+Coined after the Visayan word “saad” which means promise, the SAAD Program is a breakthrough of former DA Secretary Emmanuel F. Piñol as part of the thrust of President Rodrigo Duterte to increase food production and reduce poverty in the Philippines.

 - Social Preparation that empowers marginalized Farmers and Fisherfolk;